Why Your Water Heater Sounds Like a Tea Kettle and How to Fix It

 ● Improperly Sized or Damaged Components

 The water heater may have components, such as the dip tube or heating element, that are either damaged or not the correct size for the unit.
-These can cause water to flow incorrectly within the system, leading to the tea kettle sound.
-Inspect the components of your gas water heater and replace or adjust them as necessary.
+In one situation, replacing a damaged dip tube quieted the system and improved its overall performance.

 Identifying and Resolving Electric Water Heater Sounding Like a Tea Kettle